The Black Death: Brink of the Apocalypse

 Posted on 1st January 2021

 In 1346, the port city of Caffa in the Crimea on the shores of the Black Sea was a major commercial centre and trading post between East and West.
-It was a Christian city under the control of Genoa and it was rich and it was thriving.
+It was a Christian city under the control of Genoa, and it was rich, and it was thriving.
 That same year it was besieged by the seemingly unstoppable Mongol Horde but surprisingly the city was holding out when in early 1347 the Mongols suddenly abandoned the siege.

-In October 1347, a flotilla of 12 Genoese merchant ships arrived in the ports of Sicily from the East, sparsely crewed many aboard were already very sick it seemed when upon inspection it was found that the ships holds were crammed with dead bodies.
+In October 1347, a flotilla of 12 Genoese merchant ships arrived in the ports of Sicily from the East, sparsely crewed many aboard were already very sick it seemed when upon inspection it was found that the ships hold was crammed with dead bodies.
 Horrified at what they had found the Sicilians refused to allow the remaining sailors to disembark or for their cargoes to be unloaded.
 Instead, they ordered them to leave.

 Some of these ships would later reach Venice and Genoa itself, and in January 1348 one of them moored ghost-like off the coast of Marseilles.
 The bubonic plague, or yersinia pestis, carried by fleas on the backs and in the fur of black rats, had arrived in Western Europe becoming the most lethal pandemic known to mankind which in just three years killed around half the population of the Continent, some 20,000,000 people, bringing it to the brink of the abyss.